pieroproietti/penguins-eggs/README.md

 # Presentation
 penguins-eggs is a console utility, in active development, who let you to remaster your system and redistribuite it as iso images or from the lan via PXE remote boot.

 The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.
-You can easily install your live system with gui calamares installer or eggs cli installer.
+You can easily install your live system with GUI calamares installer or the inside krill CLI installer.

 All it is written in pure typescript, so ideally can be used with differents Linux distros.
 Yes, there are big differences about package manager used, but not so much in the way to work of bash and in the various programs used to build the iso.

-penguins-eggs, at the moment 2021 may is a mature tool and is extremely usefull, You can easily create your personal customized iso or your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!
+penguins-eggs, at the moment 2021 is a mature tool and is extremely usefull, You can easily create your personal customized ISO or your organization/school version of Linux and deploy it, give it to your friends as usb key or publish yours ISOs in the internet!

-Try penguins-eggs yes, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.
+Try eggs.
+Tes, it is a console utility - no GUI - but don't be scared, eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full GUI, pratical installer to install your livecd.

 ### addons
 Starting with version 7.6.x, an addons architecture was added to eggs, allowing third parties to develop extensions.
-Note that currently we have an extension for the theme that includes both branding calamares, link and installer icon.
-In addition, also as an addon has been developed choose between GUI or CLI installation, adjust the video resolution, remote support, etc.
+Note that currently we have an extension for the theme that includes calamares branding, link and installer icon.
+In addition, as addon has been developed adapt to adjust the video resolution in VM, remote support, installer choice, etc.

 ### backup
 From version 8.0.30 You can use the backup mode by simply adding --backup to the produce command: sudo eggs produce --backup.
-In this way eggs will save your users data and accounts in a crypted luks2 volume who is restored just after the installation only if you are able to introduce the passpharafe decided by the ower.
+In this way eggs will save your users data and accounts in a crypted luks2 volume who is restored just after the installation only if  eeyou are able to introduce the passpharafe decided by the ower.

 ### krill
-Starting with eggs 8.0.0 I included a new CLI installer named krill. krill let you to install your system in a nice CLI interface using the same, configuration created by eggs for [calamares](calamares.io).
+Starting with version 8.0.0, eggs include a new CLI installer named krill. krill let you to install your system in a nice CLI interface using the same, configuration created by eggs for [calamares](calamares.io).
 This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI.
 To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**

 ### mom and dad
-I've added two lightweight assistants integrated with eggs: mom and dad.
-While mom is a bash script with whiptail - and guides the user to the various commands and documentation, dad started as a short way to create isos.
+There are two lightweight assistants integrated with eggs: **mom** and **dad**.
+While **mom** is a bash script with whiptail - and guides the user to the various commands and documentation, **dad** started as a short way to ISO creation.
 All you have to do is type **sudo eggs dad** and follow simple instructions.
-You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos.
-Simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.
+You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults and kill created ISOs.
+Just type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.

 I suggest to leave the default values unchanged during the development of your remaster.
 You will be more fast in producing eggs, enjoy of dad after reinstalling eggs.
 If you need more space, simply mount your big device in /home/eggs.